| |

 conclusions (or tenets).
 Those prevalent in Tibetan

-Buddhism form a ladder of greater & greater denial of true
+scholasticism form a ladder of greater & greater denial of "true

 emptiness.
 Each stage, when fully integrated, prepares the mind for the